 - If the student wishes the council to consider a medical excuse, explanation, or justification in a particular case, the student must consent to the release to the council of their relevant medical or psychiatric records by Harvard University Health Services (HUHS) or another health care provider.
 Refusal to authorize disclosure of information obtained by HUHS or other health care provider shall not be weighed against the student.
 The absence of such information, may, however, properly preclude the council from considering a medical excuse, explanation, or justification in a particular case.

 - Disciplinary sanctions will not be imposed unless conduct warranting sanction is established by a preponderance of the evidence.
-Decisions of the council are final, except for those recommending expulsion or dismissal, which require a two-thirds vote by the Faculty Council.
+Decisions of the council are final, except for those recommending expulsion or dismissal, which require a two-thirds vote by the Harvard Chan School Faculty Council.

 - All Student Code of Conduct Council business is treated confidentially.
-The student against whom allegations were raised will be told only the disposition of his or her own case and only by the chair of the council or the chair’s designee (usually the associate dean for student services).
+The student against whom allegations were raised will be told only the disposition of their own case and only by the co-chair of the council (usually the Associate Dean for Student Services).

 - All decisions of the council to impose sanctions shall be communicated to the student in writing, along with specific findings of fact and conclusions, including, wherever appropriate, a statement of the reasons for the specific sanction and the principles upon which the council relied in setting the sanction.
 This information also may be conveyed to relevant faculty and staff of the School, including the student’s adviser, their department chair or program head, the registrar, and others as appropriate.

 - If the council concludes that no disciplinary action is warranted, then a written statement of this decision is sent to the student and no record of the charge shall appear on the student’s transcript.